sdrahnea/pdf-tool/README.md

 ### 1.1 Prerequisites

-This project requires Java 1.8, Maven and at least one database (PostgreS, H2, MySql).
+This project requires Java 1.8 / 11, Maven and at least one database (PostgreS, H2, MySql).

+> **Warning**
-Tested java versions: 1.8, 11
+> Tested java versions: 1.8, 11

 ### 1.2 Database installation